soedinglab/transannot/README.md

     transannot downloaddb <selection> <outDB> <tmp> [options]

+Hence transannot runs sequence-profile search in `annotate` module, profile database must be downloaded, for example Pfam-A or eggNOG.

 ### Annotate workflow

 `annotate -h` provides details on sequence type and databases acceptable for the `annotate` module.